crypt0ace/CS-Reverse-Shell/README.md

-# CS-Reverse-Shell
+### CS-Reverse-Shell
-A simple reverse shell built using sockets in C#
+A simple reverse shell built using sockets in C#.
+Uses server.exe and a client.exe.